Blika/MinecraftMapMaker_Showcase/README.md

 # Usage

 To use this tool you can either download it from releases or build it yourself using `CMake`.
-Currently only Windows release is available.